OmarGtz/Vangoghstagram/README.md

 * On a successful signin, store the authentication token returned from the API.
 * Store the last 5 uploaded images and apply them a Post-realism filter using TensorFlow.
+* Display all images using [Master-detail design pattern].
+* When user clicks in the image, it display in full screen.
+---

 ## Guidelines